11 Day Kimberley Coast Photography Expedition 2024

 Travelling to Tasmania

-As far as travelling around Tasmania is concerned, by far the easiest way is to hire a vehicle (either a car or campervan).
-That way you can travel wherever you want and stay in locations as long as you need.
+As far as travelling around Tasmania is concerned, by far the easiest way is to hire a vehicle (either a car or a campervan).
+That way, you can travel wherever you want and stay in locations as long as you need.
 I have personally hired a campervan a number of times and this has given me plenty of flexibility.
-You can also join one of many organised tours on offer in the state but unless it’s a photography-specific tour, your photographic options are usually limited and a tad rushed.
+You can also join one of many organised tours on offer in the state, but unless it’s a photography-specific tour, your photographic options are usually limited, and a tad rushed.

 Suggested Locations